micmejia/bible-dump/NKJV/Proverbs/Prov 24.md

 Do not say, "I will do to him just as he has done to me; I will render to the man according to his work."

 ###### 30
-I went by the field of the lazy _man_, And by the vineyard of the man devoid of understanding;
+I went by the field of the lazy man, And by the vineyard of the man devoid of understanding;

 ###### 31
 And there it was, all overgrown with thorns; Its surface was covered with nettles; Its stone wall was broken down.

 ###### 32
-When I saw _it,_ I considered _it_ well; I looked on _it and_ received instruction:
+When I saw it, I considered it well; I looked on it and received instruction:

 ###### 33
 A little sleep, a little slumber, A little folding of the hands to rest;

 ###### 34
-So shall your poverty come _like_ a prowler, And your need like an armed man.
+So shall your poverty come like a prowler, And your need like an armed man.